Andy-set-studio/beedle/README.md

 [**Continue reading the documentation**](https://beedle.hankchizljaw.io/guide/state.html)

-## Not a Redux replacement
+## A mini library for small projects

 Beedle is inspired by libraries like Redux, but certainly isn't designed to replace it.
 Beedle is aimed more at tiny little applications or where a development team might be looking to create the smallest possible footprint with their JavaScript.

 ## Performance budget

-Beedle is intented to be _tiny_, so the largest that the uncompressed size will ever get to is 5-6kb.
+Beedle is intented to be _tiny_, so the largest that the uncompressed size will ever get to is 5kb.

 ## Getting started